Accident Lawyer

 Shoulder injuries are very common after a bicycle accident, especially if you land hard on your shoulder.
 You could suffer from a clavicle fracture or a dislocated shoulder.

-You also have a significant chance of suffering broken bones in your arms if you are hit by a car, particularly in the humerus, radius, and ulna bones.
+You also have a significant chance of suffering broken bones in your arms if you are hit by a car, particularly in the humerus, radius, and ulna.
 Wrist and hand fractures can require a long healing process.
-Elbow impact injuries are also common in bicycle accidents, often requiring rehabilitation medicine or physical therapy.
+A broken collarbone typically heals in 6 to 8 weeks.
+A wrist fracture can take 3 months or longer, and may need surgery.

 Lower Extremity Injuries